 There are many benefits of the term cover for the families as well as the economies.
 The purpose of term cover is to ensure the economic safety of the dependents within the productive lifetime of the insured.
-Usually, for most individuals, this productive period is assumed to be the life between 18 years and 60 years of age (65 years for latest cases).
+Usually, for most individuals, this productive period is assumed to be the life between 18 years and 60 years of age (65 years for the latest cases).

 Therefore, a term policy will only cover the individual’s life for a limited period of approximately 40 years.
 Hence, the name ‘term cover’.
-At the expiry of the policy the cover ceases to exist; i.e. if insured dies after the tenure, or in other words, survives the policy tenure, nothing is payable to the insured or his/her dependents.
+At the expiry of the policy, the cover ceases to exist; i.e. if the insured dies after the tenure, or in other words, survives the policy tenure, nothing is payable to the insured or his/her dependents.